Learn How to Grow Fountain Grass (Pennisetum)

 Rust (Pucciniales spp.) is a fungal disease that can target all kinds of ornamental plants, including fountain grasses.

-It causes small yellow or red-orange blisters on grass blades.
 These areas may enlarge and turn a darker brown in some cases, taking on the appearance of large, streaky blotches.
 The blades may even wilt and die back.

-The good news about controlling rust is that you can normally stop its spread by disposing of any affected plant parts.
+The good news about controlling rust is that you can normally stop its spread by pruning disposing of any affected plant parts.

-Rust can often be prevented by watering at the base of the plant.
 Overhead watering can foster overly moist conditions that will encourage the development of fungal diseases like this one.

 Powdery Mildew

 Like rust, powdery mildew is a fungal disease caused by Golovinomyces orontii that results in powdery-looking blotches to appear on leaves.
-In severe cases, these growths may cover the entire plant.

 Although fountain grass can tolerate some shade, fungal problems are much more common in dark, humid conditions.